Corporal Michael J. Crescenz VAMC

 Psychology Internship - Philadelphia

-The Corporal Michael J. Crescenz VA Medical Center has two Psychology Postdoctoral Fellows through the Interprofessional Mental Health Education initiative.
-As a relatively new program, the fellowship is NOT accredited by the Commission on Accreditation of the American Psychological Association.
-Fellows can expect to spend approximately 50% of their time devoted to the direct provision of clinical services.
-The two post-doctoral fellows will have overlapping curriculum but also distinct training emphases in Outpatient Mental Health Teams or Patient-Aligned Care Teams/Mental Health Integration.
+The Corporal Michael J. Crescenz VA Medical Center has two Psychology Postdoctoral Residents through the Interprofessional Mental Health Education initiative.
+As of October 2018, the residency was accredited by the Commission on Accreditation of the American Psychological Association until 2028.
+Residents can expect to spend approximately 50% of their time devoted to the direct provision of clinical services.
+The two post-doctoral residents will have overlapping curriculum but also distinct training foci in Mental Health Interprofessional Teams (PTSD, Addiction, and Geriatrics as part of the Community Living Center) or Patient-Aligned Care Teams (Primary Care-Mental Health Integration, Home-Based Primary Care).
+In addition, the CMCVAMC has requested funding for a third postdoctoral residency position for this training year.
+While not confirmed at this date, this third position has been funded for the past three years, and if funded the resident will have a training focus in Health Psychology (see separate brochure).

-According to VA policy, post-doctoral funding can be provided only to applicants who are U.S. citizens, who have received a doctorate from an APA-accredited graduate program in clinical or counseling psychology, and who have completed an APA accredited or VA sponsored internship.
-As with the internship, all things being equal, consideration is given to applicants who identify themselves as veterans, have VA practicum or internship experience, or demonstrate an interest in a VA career; identify themselves as members of historically underrepresented groups on the basis of racial or ethnic status, as representing diversity on the basis of sexual orientation, or as representing diversity on the basis of disability status.
+According to VA policy, post-doctoral funding can be provided only to applicants who are U.S. citizens, who have received a doctorate from an APA or CPA-accredited graduate program in clinical, counseling, or combined psychology, or PCSAS accredited Clinical Science Program, and who have completed an APA or CPA accredited or VA sponsored internship.
+(Please see link at the bottom of the page for additional eligibility requirements).
+All things being equal, consideration is given to applicants who identify themselves as veterans, have VA practicum or internship experience, or demonstrate an interest in a VA career; identify themselves as members of historically underrepresented groups on the basis of racial or ethnic status, as representing diversity on the basis of sexual orientation, or as representing diversity on the basis of disability status.
 This may be indicated in the cover letter.